-- MUC 181 Sight-Reading, 1 credit hour - MUC 205 Major Ensembles, 1 credit hour (6 credit hours required) - MUC 283 Collaborative Piano, 1 credit hour (2 credit hours required) - MUC 303 Partial Junior Recital, .5 credit hour - MUC 385 Preparation for the Church Musician, 3 credit hours - MUC 404 Full Senior Recital, 1 credit hour

-Music Elective, 6 credit hours
+- MUC 181 Sight-Reading, 1 credit hour - MUC 205 Major Ensembles, 1 credit hour (6 credit hours required) - MUC 283 Collaborative Piano, 1 credit hour (2 credit hours required) - MUC 303 Partial Junior Recital, .5 credit hour - MUC 385 Preparation for the Church Musician, 3 credit hours - MUC 404 Full Senior Recital, 1 credit hour - Music Elective, 6 credit hours

-World Language, 8 credit hours

-- Four credits per semester during the freshmen, sophomore, and senior year.
-Three credits per semester during the junior year. - For non-piano primaries, secondary instrument is piano until Proficiency 4 is achieved.
+Four credits per semester during the freshmen, sophomore, and senior year.
+Three credits per semester during the junior year.

+For non-piano primaries, secondary instrument is piano until Proficiency 4 is achieved.
 Depending upon placement results, piano study may occur in classes, lessons, or a combination.
 If the requisite proficiency is achieved in fewer than 4 semesters (3 semesters for organ primaries), continued piano study or study on another instrument is required.
 Secondary instrument for pianists may be chosen from any offered instrument or voice with faculty approval.
-Secondary study beyond required semesters will cost an additional fee. - Pianists must take two credits of Collaborative Piano in the first two years, and may then take any combination of Collaborative Piano and Chamber Music to complete the six credits.
+Secondary study beyond required semesters will cost an additional fee.

+Pianists must take two credits of Collaborative Piano in the first two years, and may then take any combination of Collaborative Piano and Chamber Music to complete the six credits.
 Violin, viola, cello, and guitar students take a minimum of 6 credits of Chamber Music.
 Double bass and harp students take a minimum of 2, and the balance in music electives.
 Wind players take a minimum of 4 credits of Chamber Music and the balance in music electives.
 Percussion students substitute 6 credits of Percussion Ensemble for Chamber Music.
-Chamber music not required for organists. - Pianists take 8 credit hours of music electives.
+Chamber music not required for organists.

+Pianists take 8 credit hours of music electives.
 All other instrumentalists take 6 credit hours of music electives.
 An Emphasis Area in music may be substituted for the music elective requirement.
 Students who have earned 8 credits in required ensemble may count up to four additional credits toward the music elective requirement.
-At least 2 credits of music electives must be at the 300 level or higher. - A proficiency exam is administered to determine entry level of world language study.
-Students whose language requirement is reduced may take the equivalent number of credit hours in other liberal arts courses.
+At least 2 credits of music electives must be at the 300 level or higher.